Service Learning FAQ

 Can I work at the same agency all four years?

-Since juniors and seniors must adhere to specific themes, you will most likely need to explore a different agency for these years.
+Since juniors and seniors must adhere to specific themes, you will most likely need to explore a different agency for Junior and Sernior year.
 If you serve at a service location that serves marginalized communities freshman and sophomore year, you do not need to switch locations.

 Can I go back to my old school to do my service hours?

 Yes, provided that you are a Freshman or Sophomore and that you work directly with students and do not perform administrative or janitorial tasks.
-Tutoring and coaching meet the criteria for our service program, but filing and similar office work does not.
+Tutoring and coaching meet the criteria for our Service Learning program, but filing and similar office work does not.

 Can I be a coach?

 Once again, you are required to work directly with the children.
-Work such as maintaining fields or selling food and drinks in a snack shack does not earn service hours.
+Work such as maintaining fields or selling food and drinks in a snack shack does not earn Service Learning hours.

 Can I perform my hours through fundraising events such as Relay for Life or the March of Dimes?

 Only preparation and committee work for these events earn service hours, not time spent walking around a track or course.
-If you spend at least 20 hours as a leader who helps to organize dimensions of these events, that meets the service requirement.
+If you spend at least 10 hours as a leader who helps to organize dimensions of these events, that meets the Service Learning requirement.

 If I play a sport, can I still do Cornerstone?

-You will not be able to participate in Cornerstone during your season, as your practice times will conflict with the Monday/Tuesday afternoon service outings.
-Since there is a fall group and a spring group, be sure to apply for the group that fits your schedule.
+You will not be able to participate in Cornerstone during your sport season, as your practice times will conflict with the Monday/Tuesday afternoon service outings.
+Since there is a fall group and a spring group, be sure to apply for the Cornerstone session that fits your schedule.

 What should I do if I have more questions?

-You can always ask your religion teacher or the John Marheineke, Coordinator of Service and Justice in Campus Ministry (jmarheineke@mitty.com)if you have any further questions about your specific service!
+You can always ask your religion teacher, visit Campus Ministry or contact the Coordinator of Service and Justice Shannon McLeod